The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 Within seconds of ending the recording, a structured SOAP note appears with ICD-10 and CPT codes already filled in.
 The plan section typically reflects the full scope of the visit, including differentials discussed, treatment rationale, verbal follow-up instructions, and patient education points that often get cut when charting under time pressure.

-Clinicians report that the note captures clinical detail they would have abbreviated or left out when charting after hours.
 The value is not that the AI writes a better note.
 It is that the clinician, freed from composing the note during or right after the visit, can stay present in the room.
 Eye contact instead of a keyboard.
 Listening instead of typing.
 The record then reflects what actually happened, because the clinician was paying attention when it did.
-In a TPMG study of 7,260 physicians, 47% of patients reported that their doctor spent less time on the computer during the visit.9
+In a TPMG study of 7,260 physicians, 47% of patients reported that their doctor spent less time on the computer during the visit.8

 What a Good AI-Generated Note Actually Looks Like